odangitsdjang/Flix/README.md

 }
 ```
 The link to grab the picture is guaranteed to have "/v{andsomenumbers}" in the link so I took advantage of this by finding the index of where that is and shovelling in some string into the link.

+## Discover Others
+Clicking on the discover button on the navbar will allow you to find photos uploaded by other users!

+### Search Other Users
+The nifty search bar up on the top allows you to find other users!

+## Custom Home Page
+As mentioned before, the user's page will be filled only with pix of people that you follow